12 Facts About Family Guy on Its 20th Anniversary

 MacFarlane defended Family Guy’s cutaway gags, claiming they are the hardest parts of the show to write.
 “When you’re dealing with story-based comedy it’s almost easier.
 With the cutaways, you need to develop a brand new premise, storyline, arc, all in just a few seconds.”

-In the 2013 episode “The Life of Brian,” Family Guy decided to shake things up a bit by killing off Brian, the Griffins' outspoken, talking dog.
+In the 2013 episode “The Life of Brian,” Family Guy decided to shake things up by killing off Brian, the Griffins' outspoken, talking dog.
 To add insult to injury, Brian was immediately replaced by a new dog, Vinny, in the very same episode.
 While many fans cried that it was a ratings grab, others feared that Brian’s removal from the opening credits signified a permanent change.
-The more distraught fans quickly flocked to a change.org petition, calling for Brian to be brought back to the show.
+Some distraught fans quickly flocked to a Change.org petition, calling for Brian to be brought back to the show.
 In the end, Brian returned to his rightful place in the Griffin home only two episodes later, not due to public outcry but by design of the publicity stunt.

-“We were all very surprised, in a good way, that people still cared enough about that character to be that angry,” said MacFarlane.
+“We were all very surprised, in a good way, that people still cared enough about that character to be that angry,” MacFarlane said.
 “We thought it would create a little bit of a stir, but the rage wasn’t something we counted on."

-“It was the fact that they had heard Brian that way [MacFarlane’s voicing] in the initial pilot, and at that point they were used to hearing him that way,” MacFarlane explained of why Fox executives decided to go with his voice instead of Macy’s.
+“It was the fact that they had heard Brian that way [MacFarlane’s voicing] in the initial pilot, and at that point they were used to hearing him that way,” MacFarlane explained of why Fox executives decided to have the creator voice the character instead of bringing Oscar nominee William H. Macy into the Griffin family fold.
 “I think they just didn't want to mess with it.”

 “I think there was a mistake in her contract,” MacFarlane further clarified, “and I guess she had not intended to be involved for, like, the full run of the show."